 .
-Capitol Records, who owns the performance rights, meaning The Beatles version of the song, was paid $250,000.
-Michael Jackson, who owns the publishing rights, meaning use of the words and music, also had to agree and was paid for the song (Jackson acquired the rights to 251 Beatles songs in 1985 when he outbid Paul McCartney for them, fracturing their friendship in the process).
+Capitol Records, who owned the performance rights, meaning The Beatles version of the song, was paid $250,000.
+Michael Jackson, who owned the publishing rights, meaning use of the words and music, also had to agree and was paid for the song (Jackson acquired the rights to 251 Beatles songs in 1985 when he outbid Paul McCartney for them, fracturing their friendship in the process).

 " was used in a commercial for Allstate insurance.
 Many Beatles fans were not pleased, but it didn't get nearly the reaction of the Nike commercials, partly because it was not a political song, but also because it was sung by Julian Lennon

 , which implied endorsement by his father.